-Ethel H. Wise Professor and Chair, Department of Environmental Medicine & Public Health, Icahn School of Medicine at Mount Sinai
+Ethel H. Wise Professor and System Chair, Department of Environmental Medicine & Public Health & Professor, Pediatrics, Icahn School of Medicine at Mount Sinai

 Director, Lautenberg Laboratory for Environmental Health, Icahn School of Medicine at Mount Sinai

-Dr. Robert Wright is a pediatrician, epigeneticist, and environmental epidemiologist at the Icahn School of Medicine at Mount Sinai.
-He is the Ethel H Wise Chair of the Department of Environmental Medicine and Public Health (Formerly the Department of Preventive Medicine), Director of the new Institute for Exposomic Research and Principal Investigator of an ongoing longitudinal birth cohort in Mexico City (Programming Research in Obesity, Growth, Environment and Social Stress–PROGRESS) in collaboration with the National Institute of Public Health, Mexico that addresses the impact of poverty and violence as modifiers of chemical toxicity.
-He also founded the (Metals Assessment Targeting Community Health) MATCH study in Tar Creek, Oklahoma, a community based participatory research study on health disparities, traditional cultural practices and chemical exposures in partnership with several Native American Tribal organizations.
-Both cohorts also assess the role of environmental chemical mixtures on child health and development.
-Dr Wright’s work has evolved into the field of “exposomics”.
-Exposomics is the study of all human exposures (chemical, physical, nutritional, social) from conception to death.
-While ambitious, exposomics research is the key to understanding how disease develops and will be critical to developing measures to prevent and treat the common diseases that continue to increase in prevalence (ADHD, autism, asthma, learning disabilities, obesity etc).
-This mixtures work was the prelude to his establishing the Exposomics Research Institute.
+Dr. Robert O. Wright, MD, MPH, is a pediatrician, medical toxicologist, and environmental epidemiologist at the Icahn School of Medicine at Mount Sinai.
+He is the Ethel H. Wise Chair of the Department of Environmental Medicine and Public Health, Co-Director of the Institute for Exposomic Research, and Principal Investigator of an ongoing longitudinal birth cohort in Mexico City (Programming Research in Obesity, Growth, Environment and Social Stress–PROGRESS) in collaboration with the National Institute of Public Health, Mexico.
+He also founded the (Metals Assessment Targeting Community Health) MATCH study in Tar Creek, Oklahoma.